Etshawy1/Symphonia-Back-end/README.md

 ### functional documentation

-- run the script `npm i -g jsdoc` then to generate documentation of a certain file in some path write `jsdoc {path}`
+- run the script `npm i -g jsdoc` then to generate documentation of a certain file in some path write `jsdoc {path}` this will generate files in folder name `./out`.